AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

   * Dive into the details of the AEM GraphQL API.
   * Look at some sample queries to see how things work in practice.

+## So You'd Like to Access Your Data? {#so-youd-like-to-access-your-data}

+So...you've got all this content, neatly structured (in Content Fragments), and just waiting to feed your new app.
+Question is - how to get it there?

+What you need is a way to target specific content, select what you need and return it to your app for further processing.

-With Adobe Experience Manager (AEM) as a Cloud Service, you can use Content Fragments, together with the AEM GraphQL API, to realize headless delivery of structured content for use in your applications.
+With Adobe Experience Manager (AEM) as a Cloud Service, you can selectively access your Content Fragments using the AEM GraphQL API, to realize headless delivery of structured content for use in your applications.
+AEM GraphQL API is a customized implementation, based on standard GraphQL.

->[!NOTE]
->AEM GraphQL API is a customized implementation, based on standard GraphQL.

 ## GraphQL - An Introduction {#graphql-introduction}

-### GraphQL {#graphql}

 GraphQL is an open-source specification that provides: